Kanaricc/modal_particles/README.md

 >
 > *Guo*

 Encode your words into modal particles.
+This project is for study and fun.

 ## modal_particles